bokkypoobah/TopSecrets/README.md

 #### What Other Tools Could Be Useful For This Read-Only Offline Device?

-Some useful tools.
-Research and test yourself before real use!

 ##### Simple Shamir's Secret Sharing

 Simple Shamir's Secret Sharing (s4) at https://simon-frey.com/s4/ allows you to encrypt and decrypt messages.
 Save a copy of the web page in your Downloads folder before you remove the network connectivity and set the device to read-only mode.